AIAnytime/Document-Buddy-App/README.md

 This command will launch the app in your default web browser.
 If it doesn’t open automatically, navigate to the URL provided in the terminal (usually http://localhost:8501).
 ```

-### 📝 Usage

-1. Home: Get an overview of the app and its functionalities.
-2. Chatbot:
-•	Column 1: Upload a PDF document and preview it within the app.

-•	Column 2: Create embeddings for the uploaded document.
-This process enables efficient search and retrieval.

-•	Column 3: Interact with the chatbot by asking questions related to your uploaded document.
-The chatbot leverages the created embeddings to provide accurate and context-aware responses.

-3. Contact: Find the developer’s contact information and contribute to the project on GitHub.

 ### 🤝 Contributing

 Contributions are welcome!
 Whether it’s reporting a bug, suggesting a feature, or submitting a pull request, your input is highly appreciated.
 Follow these steps to contribute: